 I recently severed all contact with some family members over politics, although it was much more complicated than just who is voting for who.
 I do not expect it to last forever, however, it’s a huge chasm in already strained relationships.

 Losing family over politics is never easy.
 It can be painful, and you might be wondering if it’s worth it.

 YOU’RE NOT ALONE.

-These 4 steps will attempt to guide you through your own rocky relationship and help you decide if it’s worth it to lose family members over politics in the 2020 election season.
+These 4 steps below will attempt to guide you through those questions above and assist you with your own rocky relationship and help you decide if it’s worth it to lose family members over politics in the 2020 election season.